 To recognize an individual whose efforts within their field are directly responsible for benefitting the prehospital field.
 This can also apply to a civilian who has been instrumental in saving a life.

-Deadline for Save/Meritorious/Recognition nomination submissions: MONDAY MARCH 2 2020 at 3:00 pm Submissions time-stamped after the deadline will be held for the 2021 EMS Week awards.
+Deadline for Save/Meritorious/Recognition nomination submissions: First MONDAY OF MARCH at 3:00 pm Submissions time-stamped after the deadline will be held for the 2022 EMS Week awards.

 Given to recognize an individual whose efforts within their field are directly responsible for benefitting the prehospital field.

-The award is given no more than annually to someone who has contributed significantly to the development of EMS in western Massachusetts.
+The award is presented to one person, one group or one entity who has contributed significantly to the development of EMS in Western Massachusetts.
 Usually the recipient is someone who has been in the field for a significant period of time and who has been responsible for such things as the founding or expansion of a squad, developing creative methods of providing EMS, providing significant support to other members of the EMS team and/or acting as a leader in his/her community.

 Dr. Freeman was the first recipient of the Charles McCabe Award as the EMS Physician of the Year awarded by the Commonwealth of Massachusetts.
 Click here for previous Eaton E. Freeman Award winners